 We revealed to Moses, 'Strike the sea with your staff' and it SEPARATED, and each part was like a great towering mountain.
 (26:63) فَأَوْحَيْنَا إِلَىٰ مُوسَىٰ أَنِ اضْرِب بِّعَصَاكَ الْبَحْرَ فَانفَلَقَ فَكَانَ كُلُّ فِرْقٍ كَالطَّوْدِ الْعَظِيمِ

-In this context, it is clear that 'strike' does not refer to a physical strike but a casting of the staff toward the sea.
-Hence, this verse provides a clear visual example of how the Qur'an uses Da-Ra-Ba ض ر ب in a manner causing separation of two parts that were initially together as one.
+In this context, it is clear that 'strike' does not refer to a forceful or violent strike but a mere wielding of the staff to separate the sea.
+Hence, this verse provides a visual example of how the Qur'an uses Da-Ra-Ba ض ر ب in a non-violent manner causing separation of two parts that were initially together as one.
 This is not unlike the unity and bond in a strong marital relationship.
 Also, if we look at the use of Da-Ra-Ba ض ر ب in verse 43:5, we see that the word has been used with this meaning of 'withdrawing / turning away', further resembling separation:

 Shall We TURN AWAY from you the reminder, disregarding you, because you are a transgressing people?
 (43:5) أَفَنَضْرِبُ عَنْكُمُ الذِّكْرَ صَفْحًا أَنْ كُنْتُمْ قَوْمًا مُسْرِفِينَ